saurabh-hirani/saurabh-hirani.github.io/_posts/2019-03-01-grequests-https-part-1.md

 </style>

 ### Introduction

+This post describes an interesting issue I ran into while using Python's grequests module.

 If you have to download n pages of a site with the format ```https://site?page=n``` where n = 1 to 100 in python, the following snippet of code would be very slow as it would